harryGod1/Replication_IJF/README.md

 │
 ├── example/                    # Demonstration of Code Execution │   └── example_figure14.png    # An example screenshot of the execution of Figure14.py in the real environment.
 │
+├── saved_model/                # All models used in the experiments
+│
 ├── train_model/                # Demonstration of Code Execution
 │   ├── 3LSTM_train.py          # Training code for the proposed state-of-the-art model (Attention + 3-layer LSTM).